 The Court further held that, “All the above facts and events as obtained cumulatively, created a strong foundation on which the termination order was shown to have been erected.
 The foundational factor, even if circumstantial in nature, was too strong to resist a conclusion that it was a retaliatory act.
 Such was a reasonable and inescapable conclusion in the facts and circumstances of the case.
 There was much more than what met the eyes in the termination order.
 Though passed by styling it a contractual termination, the order clearly appeared to have been guised under different facts and foundation.”

 In light of above facts and circumstances and the reasons supplied, the Court held that Petitioner deserves the relief prayed for.
 It said that “The order of termination has to be held arbitrary and in violation of the tenets of Article 14 of the Constitution.
 It was a punishment inflicted on the petitioner in disguise of contractual termination which was by throwing to the winds even the bare minimum principles of natural justice…”

 Therefore, the order dated 28th November, 2017 passed by Respondent no. 3 terminating the services of the Petitioner was set aside and Respondent No. 3 was directed to reinstate her in service.

 Please note: While the judgment states that the Petitioner had alleged sexual harassment and had approached the police, it does not mention the reason for the delay of nearly 3 months in approaching the Internal Committee.

 – Priyanka Pai, Associate with Adv.
-Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner POSH at Work
+Shivangi Prasad – Corporate Lawyer, External Member & Trainer, Head – Legal & Compliance, Partner Child Safety at Work